ansible/collection_migration/ansible-base.md

   * eg `stat` is used to handle any file information internally
   * `include_tasks` is hardcoded as the implementation is inside the engine, same with `add_hosts`, `group-by`, `debug` and others, async_wrapp, async-poll, assert/fail are 'parts of the language'
 * Development
-  * Ability to run `ansible-test sanity,unit` against the Ansible code base
+  * Ability to run `ansible-test sanity,unit,integration` against the Ansible code base

 ## Windows details